Behaviour Support Practitioner

 Are you a proven people leader who is creative in finding ways to continually improve people’s lives & independence?
 Do you have qualifications and/or experience in Behaviour Support, Psychology (Provisional or full registration), Speech and Language Pathology, Occupational Therapy or Social Work?

-This role will provide leadership and mentoring to the Specialist Behaviour Support and Support Coordination team in Mercy Connect.
-It will also have the responsibility for all components of Behaviour Support delivery including completing Functional Behaviour Assessments and developing evidence-based behaviour support plans.
-You will ensure behaviour support and support coordination is delivered to NDIS participants according to best practice and within the scope of each person’s plan.
-You will work with the team to meet output targets whilst ensuring best practice and excellent stakeholder relationships.
+You will have responsibility for all components of Behaviour Support delivery including completing Functional Behaviour Assessments and developing evidence-based behaviour support plans.
+You will ensure behaviour support is delivered to NDIS participants according to best practice and within the scope of each person’s plan.
+You will work within the team to meet output targets whilst ensuring best practice and excellent stakeholder relationships.

 You will also have:

 - Relevant Tertiary qualifications in: Psychology, Social Work, Speech and Language Pathology, Occupational Therapy or similar areas of Social and Behavioural Sciences or a minimum of 5 years experience working as a Behaviour Support Practitioner.

-- Experience in or ability to complete functional behaviour assessments and developing behaviour support plans (positive behaviour support) that may include restrictive practice.
+- Experience in or ability to complete functional behaviour assessments and develop behaviour support plans (positive behaviour support) that may include a restrictive practice.

 - Experience in the implementation and training to providers, families/carers and staff in positive behaviour support strategies.

-- Commitment to providing a high quality service and the ability to communicate that to the team.
+- Commitment to providing a high quality service and the ability to communicate that to stakeholders.

 The successful applicant must address all requirements of the key selection criteria as outlined in the position description and undergo standard employment screening.